Strain-Driven Altermagnetic Spin Splitting Effect in RuO$_2$: Keywords

-Figure~\ref{fig2}(b-d) show electronic band structures of bulk, (110), and (100) RuO$_2$, respectively, without SOC and Hubbard $U$.
+Figure~\ref{fig2}(b-d) show electronic band structures of bulk, (100), and (110) RuO$_2$, respectively, without SOC and Hubbard $U$.
 We clearly found the altermagnetic spin splitting in (110) and (100) RuO$_2$, while overall band structure highly resembles that of bulk RuO$_2$.
-Spin splitting energies in (110) and (100) RuO$_2$ are order of a few tens of meV, which is much smaller than the predicted value ($\sim$1~eV) using $U=2$~eV.~\cite{vsmejkal2022emerging,jeong2025magnetic} In (110) RuO$_2$, in-plane strain along [1$\bar{1}$0] direction further lowers its symmetry and thus lifts spin-degeneracy over the entire momentum space, indicating that it becomes non-compensated ferrimagnet instead of ideal altermagnet.~\cite{jeong2025metallicity,Forte2025}
+Spin splitting energies in (110) and (100) RuO$_2$ are order of a few tens of meV, which is much smaller than the predicted value ($\sim$1~eV) using $U=2$~eV.~\cite{vsmejkal2022emerging,jeong2025magnetic} In (110) RuO$_2$, in-plane strain along [1$\bar{1}$0] direction further lowers its symmetry and thus lifts spin-degeneracy over the entire momentum space, indicating that it becomes non-compensated ferrimagnet instead of ideal altermagnet.~\cite{jeong2025metallicity,Forte2025} Additional DFT calculations confirm that finite magnetism in RuO$_2$ emerges only beyond a critical epitaxial strain threshold, above which (110) RuO$_2$ develops a finite $|\vec{m}|$ while (100) RuO$_2$ remains fully compensated, consistent with their distinct symmetry properties (see Fig.~S1 and~S2 in SI).

 The above discussion emphasize that determining a reasonable size of Hubbard $U$ in RuO$_2$ is crucial.
 Recent discussions in the research community point toward the conclusion that a large $U>1.2$~eV is unlikely, as supported by multiple experimental observations.
-First, the experimentally measured $|\vec{\mu}_{\rm{Ru}}|$ of 0.05$\sim$0.15~$\mu_{\rm B}$ is an order of magnitude smaller than the $\sim$1.0~$\mu_{\rm B}$ predicted by DFT calculations with $U>1.2$~eV.~\cite{berlijn2017itinerant,zhu2019anomalous} Second, the observed absence of magnetism in high-purity bulk RuO$_2$ further supports a small or zero $U$.~\cite{hiraishi2024nonmagnetic,kessler2024absence} Finally, recent optical spectroscopy measurements~\cite{wenzel2025fermi,jeong2025anisotropic} and spin-resolved ARPES studies~\cite{liu2024absence,Yichen2025} are more consistent with $U \sim 0$~eV rather than $U>1.2$~eV.
-Nonetheless, it is importantly noting that a small but finite $U$ cannot be completely ruled out, thus surveying $U$-dependent properties remains valuable for a comprehensive understanding of RuO$_2$.
+First, the experimentally measured $|\vec{\mu}_{\rm{Ru}}|$ of 0.05$\sim$0.15~$\mu_{\rm B}$ is an order of magnitude smaller than the $\sim$1.0~$\mu_{\rm B}$ predicted by DFT calculations with $U>1.2$~eV.~\cite{berlijn2017itinerant,zhu2019anomalous} Second, the observed absence of magnetism in neutron experiments on high-purity bulk RuO$_2$ further supports a small or zero $U$.~\cite{hiraishi2024nonmagnetic,kessler2024absence} Finally, recent optical spectroscopy measurements~\cite{wenzel2025fermi,jeong2025anisotropic} and ARPES spectra~\cite{liu2024absence,Yichen2025} are more consistent with $U \sim 0$~eV rather than $U>1.2$~eV.
+Furthermore, an emergence of mirror-even spin splitting in a 2~nm RuO$_2$ film on a (110) TiO$_2$ substrate~\cite{Yichen2025} is fully consistent with DFT results of strain-induced magnetism without Hubbard $U$ correction.
+Nonetheless, it is important to note that a small but finite $U$ cannot be completely ruled out, thus surveying $U$-dependent properties remains valuable for a comprehensive understanding of RuO$_2$.

 Figure~\ref{fig3}(a) shows the $U$-dependent $\mathcal{T}$-even SHCs of bulk RuO$_2$ at the Fermi level ($E_{\rm{F}}$).
 At $U=0$, ${\sigma}^{x}_{yz}$, ${\sigma}^{y}_{zx}$, and ${\sigma}^{z}_{xy}$ are calculated to be $-292$, $-217$, and $99$ ($\hbar$/e)S/cm, respectively, in a good agreement with the previous calculation using the same method.~\cite{PhysRevB.95.235104} By considering its experimental charge conductivity of $\sigma=2.8{\times}10^{4}~{\Omega}^{-1}\rm{cm}^{-1}$ at room temperature,~\cite{ryden1970electrical} the corresponding spin Hall angle (SHAs) is order of 0.35$\sim$1~{\%}.
 The obtained $\mathcal{T}$-even SHCs are not very sensitive either $U<1.0$~eV or $U>1.4$~eV.
 However, near $U{\sim}1.2$~eV, they abruptly evolves due to the magnetic phase transition.
 Overall, the magnitudes remain comparable to the $U=0$ case, suggesting that RuO$_2$ is not a promising spin–orbit torque material when only $\mathcal{T}$-even contributions are considered.